Skip to navigation Skip to content

 4

-Evaluate call + Read more ...
+Evaluate interaction + Read more ...

-Answer all questions in the evaluation form.
+All questions in the evaluation form must be answered.

-Answering No will indicate that the element has not been met.
+• Answering No will indicate that the element has not been met.
 Select the criterion that has not been met.
-Answer all criteria and provide feedback.
+Answer all criteria and provide feedback

 If answering No to the privacy and secrecy question, check what action to take.
 See the Privacy and Secrecy intranet page 'Report a privacy incident' tile.